Outlining The California OTS’ 2021 Highway Safety Plan

 • Across the country, 4,985 people were killed in motorcycle accidents on public roads in 2018.

-• In 2017, motorcyclists had the highest amount of alcohol-impaired driver accidents than any other motorist in the country.
+• In 2017, motorcyclists had the highest number of alcohol-impaired driver accidents of any other motorist in the country.

-• 27 percent of motorcyclists that died were under the influence of alcohol.
+• Twenty-seven percent of motorcyclists who died were under the influence of alcohol.

-• 29 percent of motorcyclists that were involved in fatal crashes in 2017 were not properly licensed to operate a motorcycle.
+• Twenty-nine percent of motorcyclists who were involved in fatal crashes in 2017 were not properly licensed to operate a motorcycle.

 • Of the 488 motorcycle fatalities in 2018, 30 riders were not wearing a helmet.

-Countermeasures that the California Office of Traffic Safety proposed countermeasures include:
+Countermeasures that the California Office of Traffic Safety proposed include:

 • SF MTA Vision Zero Motorcycle Safety Campaign